hashicorp/terraform-provider-vsphere/website/docs/d/resource_pool.html.markdown

 }
 ```

-### Using with ESXi
+### Using with Standalone ESXi

-On ESXi, you don't have to specify either attribute to use this data source.
-An
+When using ESXi without vCenter, you don't have to specify either attribute to
-empty declaration will load the default resource pool.
+use this data source.
+An empty declaration will load the default resource pool.

 ```
 data "vsphere_resource_pool" "pool" {}